AlexanderProd/gatsby-shopify-starter/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d374a159-9ee3-4b02-91a3-ee3053990fcb/deploy-status)](https://app.netlify.com/sites/gatsby-shopify-starter/deploys)

-Kick off your next, ecommerce experience with this Gatsby starter.
+Kick off your next ecommerce experience with this Gatsby starter.
 It is based on the default Gatsby starter to be easily modifiable.
 [Demo](https://gatsby-shopify-starter.netlify.com)

 This starter also includes credentials to a Shopify demo store so you can try it out immediately without having to start a store.
 To use your own just change the values inside of `.env`.